AimRT/AimRT/document/sphinx-en/tutorials/interface_cpp/channel.md

 )
 ```

-Reference these CMake targets to use generated code.
-Details refer to ROS2 official documentation and AimRT examples.
+After this, you can reference the relevant CMake Targets to use the generated C++ code.
+For details, please refer to the official ROS2 documentation and the examples provided by AimRT.## ChannelHandle

-## ChannelHandle

-In AimRT, modules can obtain the `aimrt::channel::ChannelHandleRef` handle by calling the `GetChannelHandle()` interface of the `CoreRef` handle to use Channel functionality.
+In AimRT, modules can obtain the `aimrt::channel::ChannelHandleRef` handle by calling the `GetChannelHandle()` interface of the `CoreRef` handle to utilize the Channel functionality.
 Its core interfaces are as follows:
 ```cpp
 namespace aimrt::channel {